Burundians strike against high fuel, mobile phone costs

 The government says it has had to raise taxes to seek revenues and cover its expenditures after a significant decrease of donor support to Burundi, caused in part by an economic slowdown in donor countries and concerns over graft and human rights abuses.

-The one-day strike, organized by trade unions and civil society groups, was largely heeded and most businesses, public hospitals, schools, and other state services stayed closed in the capital, a Reuters reporter said.
+The one-day strike, organised by trade unions and civil society groups, was largely heeded and most businesses, public hospitals, schools, and other state services stayed closed in the capital, a Reuters reporter said.

-The strike organizers want the government to significantly lower the fuel price in keeping with falling international prices.
+The strike organisers want the government to significantly lower the fuel price in keeping with falling international prices.

 They also want a newly introduced tax on mobile telephone communications services abolished, saying it deprives people of their right to communicate.